Personalized breast screening in Wisconsin

 What if something is detected during my mammogram?

 Just because something abnormal is found during your mammogram does not always mean there is cancer.
 But you will need to have additional mammograms or tests done.
-You may also be referred to a breast care specialist or a surgeon at Ascension Wisconsin — but this doesn’t mean you have cancer or need surgery.
+You may also be referred to a breast care specialist or a surgeon at Ascension Wisconsin — this doesn’t mean you have cancer or need surgery.
 These doctors specialize in diagnosing breast problems.
 By doing follow-up tests, we may diagnose breast cancer or find there is no cancer.